s0enke/smarthome-ansible/README.md

 ## Ansible playbook to setup smarthome bridges

-In order to install it on a Raspberry Pi (wheezy image)
+In order to install it on a Raspberry Pi (wheezy or jessie image):

 ```
 . setup.sh